Clay Moser: Beginning

-The Rise & Fall of the CBA
+The rise and fall of the CBA

-In August 1989, Moser accepted a position with the Sioux Falls Sky Force in South Dakota within the former Continental Basketball Association (CBA) as an Assistant Coach and Assistant Director of Basketball Operations.
-Between 1990-91, the Sky Force jumped to the 4th most improved team in the CBA with 23% more wins, and led the CBA in scoring with 117.3 ppg.
-Moser was promoted within the franchise to General Manager in 1992, and Vice President in 1993.
-During this time, he participated in the Great Midstates Recruiting Review as the Creator, Owner, and Founder from 1993-1996 in Sioux Falls, SD.
+In August 1989, Moser accepted a position with the Sioux Falls Sky Force in South Dakota within the former Continental Basketball Association (CBA) as an assistant coach and assistant director of basketball operations.
+Between 1990 and 1991, the Sky Force jumped to the 4th most improved team in the CBA with 23% more wins, and led the CBA in scoring with 117.3 ppg.
+Moser was promoted within the franchise to general manager in 1992, and vice president in 1993.
+During this time, he participated in the Great Midstates Recruiting Review as the Creator, Owner, and Founder from 1993 to 1996 in Sioux Falls, South Dakota.

-He spent his summers of '90 and '91 as the Head Coach for the Southern California Summer Pro League in Los Angeles, CA which held an overall record of 13-7 with 1-3 Playoffs where each team made playoffs.
+He spent his summers of 1990 and 1991 as the head coach for the Southern California Summer Pro League in Los Angeles, California, which held an overall record of 13–7 with 1–3 Playoffs where each team made playoffs.
 Here, he coached many free agents in the NBA division, including Danny Manning, Robert Pack, David Wingate, Chris Corchiani, Byron Scott, and Pat Cummings.
 They advanced to the Free Agent Finals in 1990.
 He was named to Coach Free Agent All-Stars for the years 1990 and 2004.

-In July 1994, Moser moved his young family to St. Louis, Missouri where he accepted the position with the CBA as Vice President of Basketball Operations.
-He received a promotion in October 1996 to Senior Vice President, and eventually left for the position of CEO, President, General Manager and eventual Part Owner of the Idaho Stampede in Boise, ID in April 1997.
+In July 1994, Moser moved his young family to St. Louis, Missouri where he accepted the position with the CBA as vice president of basketball operations.
+He received a promotion in October 1996 to senior vice president, and eventually left for the position of CEO, President, general manager and eventual part owner of the Idaho Stampede in Boise, Idaho, in April 1997.
 While in this position, he advanced within the CBA to Western Regional Vice President of the league in May 2000.
-December 2000, he joined, for the second time in his career, the USA Basketball Board of Directors in Colorado Springs, CO for two years.
+December 2000, he joined, for the second time in his career, the USA Basketball board of directors in Colorado Springs, Colorado, for two years.